 How to Use Kumquats

 Kumquats make a great snack or light dessert eaten out of hand, or added whole or halved to fruits salads.
-They are also a great addition to crunchy winter salads like Endive Kumquat Salad.
-They can also be preserved to great effect as in Honeyed Preserved Kumquats, which are delicious spooned over ice cream or plain yogurt.
-Or save their flavor in Kumquat Vodka or Gin.
-Kumquats can also be puréed and made into a luscious Kumquat Cream Pie.
+They are also a great addition to crunchy winter salads such as an endive kumquat salad.
+They can also be preserved to great effect as in honeyed preserved kumquats, which are delicious spooned over ice cream or plain yogurt.
+Or save their flavor in kumquat vodka or gin.
+Kumquats can also be puréed and made into a luscious kumquat cream pie.

-No matter how you use kumquats, make sure you give them a good rinse (or even a scrub) to make sure they're clean before you start popping them in your mouth!
+No matter how you use kumquats, make sure you give them a good rinse (or even a scrub) to make sure they're clean before you start popping them into your mouth.

 Where to Find Kumquats

-Look for kumquats at farmers markets and specialty stores.
+Look for kumquats at farmers markets, specialty stores, and well-stocked grocery stores.
 Since they make such a healthful snack, they are increasingly available at more places.
-Kumquats don't fair well in cold weather, and need some heat in the summer to grow the best tasting fruit, so you won't find locally grown kumquats everywhere.
+Kumquats don't do well in cold weather, and they need some heat in the summer to grow the best tasting fruit, so you won't find locally grown kumquats everywhere.

-Luckily, kumquats grow nicely in pots, so if you're willing to bring those pots inside when the weather turns chilly, you just may be able to grow a few kumquats yourself even in less forgiving climates!
+Luckily, kumquats grow nicely in pots, so if you're willing to bring those pots inside when the weather turns chilly, you may be able to grow a few kumquats yourself, even in a less forgiving climate.